 - Jordan Snider, Executive Pastry Chef, FAIRMONT GRAND DEL MAR, San Diego, CA

-The following judges will be selecting the two remaining members of Team USA 2019:
+The following judges selected the two remaining members and one alternate of Team USA 2019:

 - Gabriel Paillasson, M.O.F. – Founder of the Coupe du Monde de la Pâtisserie